Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 People with acidosis experience several discomforts and sensitivities.
 The nervous system becomes irritable, so the person becomes edgy and dehydrated.

 The person tends to have breathing difficulties or sighs frequently like they can’t get enough air.
-Light and sound sensitivity can also be experiences, especially at night when driving in the dark.
+Light and sound sensitivity can also be experienced, especially at night when driving in the dark.
 A lump in the throat, feeling stuffy in closed rooms, low tolerance to stress, being uncomfortable in high altitudes and abnormal sensitivity to pain are also symptoms of acidosis.
 This abnormal sensitivity to pain is when a person responds disproportionately to the little to the slightest pain.

-These hyper sensitivities and discomforts could be due to too much lactic acid build up.
+These hyper sensitivities and discomforts could be due to too much lactic acid buildup.
 This comes from eating too many carbohydrates or sugar.
 Uric acid also spikes up and having too much protein turning into acid could be to blame.

 Going on a ketogenic diet could get one more acidic because of the ketones.
 These compounds are acidic, so in that case, consuming enough vegetables can neutralize the pH level with potassium.